Topological characterization of canonical Thurston obstructions: Topological characterization of canonical obstructions

-If $P_f$ has more then four points, we first consider the Thurston map $F=(f, \PP)$ where $\PP$ is the postcritical set of $f$.
+If $Q_f$ has more then four points, we first consider the Thurston map $F=(f, \PP)$ where $\PP$ is the postcritical set of $f$.
 By the arguments above, there exists a curve $\gamma$ that has two postcritical points in each complementary component which is a part of the canonical obstruction of $F$.
 Clearly, there exists a canonical projection $p$ from $\T_f$ to $\T_F$ that makes the following diagram commute:

 As we iterate $p(\tau_1)$ in the \Teich space $\T_F$, the maximal modulus $M(\gamma,p(\tau_m))$ of an annulus homotopic to $\gamma$ tends to infinity.
-This is the same as the maximal modulus on an annulus $A$ homotopic to $\gamma$ in $\tau_m \in T_f$ if we fill in all extra punctures.
-The extra marked points split $A$ into at most $k+1$ concentric annuli, where $k$ is the number of points in $P_f\setminus \PP$.
-Thus, the lengths of all homotopy classes of curves in $\Sphere \setminus P_f$ that are homotopic to $\gamma$ relative $\PP$ can not be uniformly bounded from below as we iterate.
-Indeed, in this case all concentric annuli must have modulus uniformly bounded from above, and since there are at most $k+1$ of them, the modulus of an annulus homotopic to $\gamma$ relative $\PP$ would be also bounded from above, which is a contradiction.
-By Theorem~\ref{thm:pilgrims}, there exists a curve homotopic to $\gamma$ relative $P'_f$ in the canonical obstruction $\Gamma_f$.
+This modulus is the same as the maximal modulus on an annulus $A$ homotopic to $\gamma$ in $\tau_m \in T_f$ if we fill in all extra punctures.
+The extra marked points split $A$ into at most $k+1$ concentric annuli, where $k$ is the number of points in $Q_f\setminus \PP$.
+Thus, the lengths of all homotopy classes of curves in $\Sphere \setminus Q_f$ that are homotopic to $\gamma$ relative to $\PP$ cannot be uniformly bounded from below as we iterate.
+Indeed, in this case all concentric annuli must have modulus uniformly bounded from above, and since there are at most $k+1$ of them, the modulus of an annulus homotopic to $\gamma$ relative to $\PP$ would be also bounded from above, which is a contradiction.
+By Theorem~\ref{thm:pilgrims}, there exists a curve homotopic to $\gamma$ relative to $P_f$ in the canonical obstruction $\Gamma_f$.

 Let us now prove the converse direction; suppose that $\gamma$ is a curve in the canonical obstruction of $f$ that has two postcritical points in each complementary component.
-By Proposition~\ref{prop:simple}, the canonical obstruction $\Gamma_f$ is invariant.
-This implies that every component of the $f$-preimage of $\gamma$ has zero intersection number with $\gamma$.
-Therefore, $\langle \gamma \rangle$ is an eigenvector of $\fh_*$ corresponding to some eigenvalue $d\in \Z$ by Proposition~\ref{prop:homology}.
-If we identify $H_1(T,\Z)$ with $\Z^2$, then $\fh_*$ becomes a multiplication by an integer $2\times2$ matrix.
-We see that the other eigenvalue $a$ of $\fh_*$ is also an integer.
-We suppose, by contradiction, that the other eigenvalue of $\fh_*$ is also equal to $d$.
-We fix a basis of $H_1(T,\Z)$ containing $\langle \gamma \rangle$, the operator $\fh_*$ then assumes the form
+This immediately implies that $\gamma$ is also an element of the canonical obstruction of $F=(f,\PP)$ since any annulus in $\Sphere \setminus Q_f$ is also an annulus in $\Sphere \setminus \PP$.
+We suppose, by contradiction, that both eigenvalues of $\fh_*$ are equal to some $d\in \N$.
+If we fix an appropriate basis of $H_1(T,\Z)$, the operator $\fh_*$ assumes the form